ouragan84/pixel-war/README.md

 You may need to refresh a few times if no one connected in a while.
 This is because the server hosting the API shuts down after being inactive.
 Thank you for your understanding.

+Feel free to check out the API in Java spring boot also on my github.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).